iqlal/iqlal/readme.md

+> “Information is power.
+But like all power, there are those who want to keep it for themselves.”, Aaron Swartz

 Hi 👋

 I'am **Muhammad Istiqlal** : Microsoft Certified Trainer (Azure), Founder NCLSE (Tech Education Org), IT Infrastructure Professional, and Undergraduate Student at State University of Surabaya 😊